WVS - BYLAWS

 3. The Nominating Committee shall consist of the three (3) most recent available past Presidents.
 The Committee shall be appointed by the President one (1) month before the annual meeting.
 Its function shall be to make up a slate of officers to be presented at the annual business meeting to the membership.

 4. The Program Committee shall consist of four (4) members who shall be appointed by the President to serve overlapping terms of four (4) years each.
 The senior member in term of service on this Committee shall be the Chairman and will also serve as the Moderator of the Resident Forum.
-The President, Secretary-Treasurer and Recorder shall be ex officio members of the Program Committee.
+The President, President-Elect, Secretary-Treasurer and Recorder shall be ex officio members of the Program Committee.
 The function of the Program Committee shall be to solicit presentations from members and other individuals and to make up the program for the annual meeting.
 The appointed members of the Program Committee shall serve as an advisory committee to act, with the Recorder, to provide editorial review of the submitted manuscripts.

 5. The Chairman of the Local Arrangements Committee for the annual meeting shall be appointed by the President and the members of the Committee shall be appointed by the Chairman.
 These individuals will consist of members resident in the general locality in which the annual meeting is to be held, together with the President, the Secretary-Treasurer, acting ex officio.
 The function of this Committee shall be the making of the general arrangements for the annual meeting.